stevenrobertson/sd-docs/report/executive_summary.md

     - Real-time interactivity
     - Real-time evolution using genetic algorithms and user feedback

+- Develop a ruthlessly optimized, composable, typesafe dialect of CUDA.
+  Implement portions of a standard library with it.

 ## Usage Requirements

 Being that this project is a software application developed for use on personal